KarnbirKhera/CUDA-Vector-Addition/README.md

      - The reason why the two statistics I chose stood out to me and why I think they're a positive is the following
        - A decrease in IPC by -16.89%
          - Now usually a decrease in IPC indicates that we are executing less instructions per cycle meaning we are doing less work per cycle.
 The thing that was interesting to me though was compared to every other variant of vector add which often lost 50-60% of IPC, the ILP kernel only lost 16.89%.
-This tells me while the other kernels suffered a loss in IPC because of the technique it'self (e.g. grid stride or vectorized), ILP may be suffering not from the technique it'self but because we are launching only a fourth of the number of blocks as the naive.
+This tells me while the other kernels suffered a loss in IPC because of the technique itself (e.g. grid stride or vectorized), ILP may be suffering not from the technique itself but because we are launching only a fourth of the number of blocks as the naive.
 This is important because the more blocks we have the more parallelism we can achieve, at least until of course we get diminishing returns and the overhead of adding blocks becomes significant.
        - A increase in Eligible Warps per Scheduler by +0.17%
          - Now this is the statistic that makes me think my theory might be true.
 Every other kernel variant had more occupancy than the naive, but suffered significantly when it came to the number of eligible warps it had, but ILP is the opposite.
-This makes me think again the limiting factor for this kernel is not the technique it'self, but rather the schedulers limited number of blocks to switch to compared to the naive. <br>
+This makes me think again the limiting factor for this kernel is not the technique itself, but rather the schedulers limited number of blocks to switch to compared to the naive. <br>
        - This makes me think that if ILP were to have the same number of blocks as the naive, it may perform better than naive as both will have the same level of warp parallelism.